vapoursynth/vapoursynth/doc/output.rst

 ``-t, --timecodes FILE``
     Write timecodes v2 file

+``-j, --json FILE``
+    Write properties of output frames in json format to file

 ``-p, --progress``
     Print progress to stderr

 ``--filter-time``
     Records the time spent in each filter and prints it out at the end of processing.

+``--filter-time-graph FILE``
+    Write the output node's filter graph in dot format with time information to file after processing

 ``-i, --info``
     Show video info and exit